SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/adding-user-defined-lists.md

 1. [!include[Go to Lists](includes/goto-lists.md)]

-2. Click the **Create list** button in the top right of the screen.
+2. Click the **Create list** button in the upper right of the screen.

 3. Enter the required name of the list in the **Name** field.